Power failures are often caused by extreme weather conditions like windstorms, snowstorms our icestorms.

 - Turn the generator off and let it cool down before refueling it.

 If a Power Outage Lasts Several Days

-- Leave your home if it is too cold.
-Contact your municipality if you are unsure of where to go.
-Remember to bring along your emergency kit.
+Leave your home if it is too cold.
+If you are unsure of where to go, contact your municipality to find out if a temporary shelter for disaster victims has been set up.
+Don’t forget to bring along your emergency kit.

-- turn off the main power breaker and gas shut off valve.
+- Turn off the main power breaker and the gas shut off valve.

 - Make sure the water heater is full of water before turning the electricity back on.

 - Turn the main power switch on and gradually turn on appliances and electronics.

 - Turn on the water main and taps to allow air to escape.